 The good news is, thanks to their dense coat, you don’t need to bathe German Shepherds weekly, once a month is enough.
 However, you do need to brush them regularly.

-Regular brushing is important for a double-coated dog likes German Shepherds.
-It’s recommended that you brush your German Shepherd at least twice weekly and have their coats raked during shedding season (during winter and summer) to prevent all types of skin problems from developing.
+Regular brushing is important for a double-coated dog like German Shepherds.
+It’s recommended that you brush your German Shepherd at least twice weekly and have their coats raked during the shedding season (during winter and summer) to prevent all types of skin problems from developing.
+Click here to read our review of the best dog brushes for German shepherds.

 The Trick to Groom Your GSD’s Undercoat Effectively